-The base station calculates the keystream using the conversation key Kc, the number of frames and the A5 algorithm that is sued for encryption, and this is also used to decode the frames of information.
-In the GSM standard, the same A5 algorithm serves for fabricating the keystream and to couple the mobile phone to the network (the uplink) and the and from the network to the mobile phone (the downlink).
+The base station calculates the keystream using the conversation key Kc, the number of frames and the A5 algorithm that is used for encryption, and this is also used to decode the frames of information.
+In the GSM standard, the same A5 algorithm serves for generating the keystream and for coupling the mobile phone to the network (the uplink) and for coupling the network to the mobile phone (the downlink).

 In the GSM protocol, the message includes the digital information (such as the voice signal of the conversation) and also includes control signals and a code for detecting and correcting errors (ECC).
 All the information including the content is encrypted before being transmitted.

 In GSM, the communication between the mobile phone and the base station uses radio waves which are noisy communication channels.
-The GSM standard includes a code for correcting errors that addresses errors and generates the original error free code.
+The GSM standard includes a code for addressing ansd correcting errors and for generating the original error free code.
 This is known as the Error Detection Code ERR.
 It works by adding a known number to the bits of each message which is sufficient for the receiving station to identify and fix a small number of errors.